All Episodes

 Like after the first offense.

-And that termination has to be made.
+And then the determination has to be made.

 Listen, there are some people, we've all known people in our lives that are loose cannons.